The SNO+ Experiment: Detector Hardware Additions and Upgrades

 \subsection{Hold-Down Rope-Net}

 The SNO+ liquid scintillator has a lower density $(0.86$\,g/cm$^3$ at 12\degC{}) than the surrounding UPW, requiring a new system to compensate for the 1.25\ee{6}\,N of buoyant force.
 The rope-net system (see \Cref{fig:rope-net}) was designed based on Finite Element Analysis (FEA) to calculate the amount of stress on the acrylic induced by the ropes, hydrostatic pressures, and gravity.
+The details of the FEA and rope net analysis are detailed in~\cite{snop_ropes}.
+The mechanical properties of the acrylic were standard values, derated for long term service and temperature~\cite{stachiw_acrylics}.
+The FEA was validated, with particular attention to the rope-acrylic interface by laboratory measurements of strain while the acrylic was subject to rope loads.

-It consists of five sub-nets, each composed of two rope pairs passing on either side of the acrylic vessel neck.
+The hold-down rope-net consists of five sub-nets, each composed of two rope pairs passing on either side of the acrylic vessel neck.
 Every rope intersection takes the form of a single Brummel knot.
 Each of the 20 rope ends is anchored to the bottom of the cavity and equipped with a load cell used to monitor the force on each rope.
 Drilling to install the rock bolts that secure these anchor points underneath the PSUP while maintaining detector cleanliness required a number of precautions.
 An umbrella-like structure was installed below the PSUP to protect the clean detector hardware from any potential contamination caused by the work taking place on the cavity floor.
 In addition, small tents were erected around each of the drill sites to prevent the rock dust from contaminating the rest of the cavity.
 The anchoring rock bolts were drilled at least 1.8\,m into the cavern floor.
 The hardware is covered with a new Urylon floor liner, making the entire cavern water tight.

 The Tensylon\texttrademark{} hold-down ropes are made out of high-purity, high-performance ultra-high-molecular weight polyethylene fibres that have intrinsically low levels of radioactivity, high strength, low creep, and a low coefficient of friction.\footnote{Yale Cordage. \href{http://www.yalecordage.com/custom-and-specialty-ropes}{http://www.yalecordage.com/custom-and-specialty-ropes}} Each 3.96-cm diameter rope is fabricated out of $\sim$4800 Tensylon fibres.
 The original hold-up ropes have also been replaced with thinner 1.85-cm diameter Tensylon ropes to further reduce radioactive contamination, especially from \isotope[40]{K} present in the previous Vectran ropes.